-After our recent interview with the creator of GamerOS, we are back with a new guest, the now famous GloriousEggroll for his magnificent contributions to the Proton’s ecosystem in the shape of ProtonGE.
-If you are not familiar with ProtonGE, we introduced it before, but in short, it’s a build of Proton that integrates the latest patches that make it to WINE development (and much more…) before Valve usually does.
+After the recent interview with the creator of GamerOS, we are back with a new guest, the now famous GloriousEggroll for his magnificent contributions to the Proton’s ecosystem in the shape of ProtonGE.
+If you are not familiar with ProtonGE, we introduced it before, but in short, it’s a build of Proton that integrates the latest patches that make it to WINE development (and more…) before Valve usually does.
 You can see it as the bleeding edge version of Proton, the one that you can use with the latest games and usually have better luck than vanilla Proton.
 Thanks to ProtonGE it was possible to play Forza Horizon 4 right on release on Linux, for example.

 We wanted to know a little more about who is behind the project, his motivation, goals, and process.